 An infringement notice provides the registered operator with 28 days to either pay the fine, elect to go to court, or nominate the driver of the vehicle.
 Fines may be disputed by submitting an Election for Court or downloading and completing the form to dispute a fine in court for an individual (form F5111)

-Revenue received from these infringements are used to fund road safety programs including road improvements.
+Money received from these fines are used to fund road safety programs including education and awareness and road improvements.